Aishath Shiham

-Aishath Shiham (އައިޝަތު ޝިހާމް; born 15 February 1964) is a Maldivian politician who served as the Minister of Social and Family Development in the Maldives since 2023.
+Aishath Shiham (އައިޝަތު ޝިހާމް; born 15 February 1964) is a Maldivian politician who served as the Minister of Social and Family Development in the Maldives from 2023 until her resignation in 2026.

 Education

 She holds a Bachelor of Guidance and Counselling from the University of the South Pacific.
 She obtained a Master of Counselling Psychology, and a PhD in Psychology from Newcastle University.

 Career

 She was formerly the Minister of Education from 2013 to 2018 as part of the Abdulla Yameen's administration.

+She was appointed as the Minister of Social and Family Development on 17 November 2023 by President Mohamed Muizzu.
+On 14 April 2026, she resigned en masse with other cabinet ministers.